Planning (Proper Maintenance of Land) Bill

 Overview

-This bill aims to increase the fines for landowners in England and Wales who fail to comply with notices issued under section 215 of the Town and Country Planning Act 1990, relating to the proper maintenance of their land.
+This bill aims to increase the fines for landowners in England and Wales who fail to comply with maintenance notices issued under the Town and Country Planning Act 1990.
+The current fine limits are being removed, allowing for potentially much larger penalties.

 Description

 The Planning (Proper Maintenance of Land) Bill amends the Town and Country Planning Act 1990.
-Specifically, it removes the upper limits on fines for non-compliance with section 215 notices (relating to land maintenance).
-This means that previously capped fines will now be unlimited.
-The bill applies to England and Wales only and will come into force four weeks after it receives Royal Assent.
+Specifically, it removes the upper limits on fines for non-compliance with section 215 notices (which relate to land maintenance).
+Currently, these fines are capped at levels defined by a "standard scale".
+This bill eliminates these caps, enabling local authorities to issue significantly higher fines when landowners fail to maintain their property appropriately as ordered by a notice.
+The bill applies only to England and Wales and will come into force four weeks after it receives Royal Assent.

 Government Spending